sd31117/waw-zombies-mod-dl/README.md

 ```

 ## TODO
-Add ability to use zip files
+* Add ability to use zip files
-Let users choose from a few themed premade map packs
+* Let users choose from a few themed premade map packs
+* Add more content to the "usage" section of the readme

 ## FAQ